Jamshid: In tradition and folklore

 Jamshid had now become the greatest monarch the world had ever known.
 He was endowed with the royal farr (Avestan: khvarena), a radiant splendor that burned about him by divine favor.
 One day he sat upon a jewel-studded throne and the divs who served him raised his throne up into the air and he flew through the sky.
 His subjects, all the peoples of the world, marvelled and praised him.
 On this day, which was the first of the month of Farvardin, they first celebrated the holiday of Nawrōz ("new day").
 In the variant of the Zoroastrian calendar followed by the Zoroastrians of India, the first day of the month of Farvardin is still called Jamshēd-i Nawrōz.

 Jamshid was said to have had a magical seven-ringed cup, the Jām-e Jam which was filled with the elixir of immortality and allowed him to observe the universe.

 Jamshid's capital was erroneously believed to be at the site of the ruins of Persepolis, which for centuries (down to 1620 CE) was called Takht-i Jamshēd, the "Throne of Jamshid".
 However, Persepolis was actually the capital of the Achaemenid kings and was destroyed by Alexander.
 Similarly, the sculptured tombs of the Achaemenids and Sāsānians near Persepolis were believed to be images of the legendary hero Rostam, and so were called Naqsh-e Rustam.

 Jamshid ruled well for three hundred years.
 During this time longevity increased, sicknesses were banished, and peace and prosperity reigned.
 But Jamshid's pride grew with his power, and he began to forget that all the blessings of his reign were due to God.
 He boasted to his people that all of the good things they had come from him alone, and demanded that he should be accorded divine honors, as if he were the Creator.

 From this time the farr departed from Jamshid, and the people began to murmur and rebel against him.
 Jamshid repented in his heart, but his glory never returned to him.
 The vassal ruler of Arabia, Zahhāk, under the influence of Ahriman, made war upon Jamshid, and he was welcomed by many of Jamshid's dissatisfied subjects.
-Jamshid fled from his capital halfway across the world, but he was finally trapped by Zahhāk and brutally murdered.
+Jamshid fled from his capital halfway across the world, but he was finally trapped by Zahhāk and brutally murdered by being sawn asunder.
 After a reign of seven hundred years, humanity descended from the heights of civilization back into a Dark Age.